 In August 2012, we entered into a global license, development and commercialization agreement, or the Janssen Agreement, with Janssen Biotech Inc., one of the Janssen Pharmaceutical Companies of Johnson & Johnson, or Janssen, granting Janssen an exclusive, sublicensable license to certain of our patents, know-how and materials, owned by or licensed to us, to research, develop, make, offer and sell worldwide certain licensed products containing the human mAb denoted "daratumumab," also known as HuMax-CD38 and DARZALEX.
 With respect to the licensed technology, we have given up the ability to develop or commercialize other products with affinity to the CD38 antigen target.
-We recorded an upfront license fee of \$55.0 million and Johnson & Johnson Development Corporation, or JJDC, invested DKK 475.2 million (approximately \$80.0 million) to subscribe for 5.4 million newly issued shares of Genmab at a price of DKK 88 per share.
+We recorded an upfront license fee of \$55.0 million and Johnson & Johnson Development Corporation, or JJDC, invested DKK 475.2 million (approximately \$80.0 million at the date of the agreement) to subscribe for 5.4 million newly issued shares of Genmab at a price of DKK 88 per share.
 Janssen is fully responsible for developing and commercializing the licensed products and all costs associated therewith.

 Under this agreement, we could be entitled to up to approximately \$1.0 billion in development, regulatory and sales milestones, in addition to tiered double digit royalties between 12% and 20% of net sales.
-The 20% royalty tier will be payable on the portion of worldwide net sales above \$3.0 billion in a calendar year.
+The next sales milestones are payable upon net sales reaching \$2.5 billion and \$3.0 billion in a calendar year.
+The following royalty tiers apply for net sales in a calendar year: 12% on net sales up to \$750 million; 13% on net sales between \$750 million and \$1.5 billion; 16% on net sales between \$1.5 billion and \$2.0 billion; 18% on net sales between \$2.0 billion and \$3.0 billion; and 20% on net sales exceeding \$3.0 billion.
 The royalties payable by Janssen are limited in time and subject to reduction on a country-by-country basis for customary reduction events, including upon patent expiration or invalidation in the relevant country and upon the first commercial sale of a biosimilar product in the relevant country (for as long as the biosimilar product remains for sale in that country).
 Pursuant to the terms of the agreement, Janssen's obligation to pay royalties under this agreement will expire on a country-by-country basis on the later of the date that is 13 years after the first sale of daratumumab in such country or upon the expiration of the last-to-expire product patent (as defined in the agreement) covering daratumumab in such country.
 Janssen may fully or partially terminate the agreement at any time upon 150 days' prior written notice to us.
 Our issued U.S., European and Japanese patents covering the composition of matter for daratumumab do not begin to expire until March 2026.
 Upon Janssen's termination of the agreement, we are granted an exclusive, perpetual, sublicensable license under any intellectual property controlled by Janssen or its affiliates to the extent necessary to make, have made, import, use, offer to sell or sell the terminated licensed product in such territory where the license has been terminated.
 If certain milestones have been met by Janssen prior to the termination, then we must pay royalties to Janssen for 10 years from our first commercial sale of a licensed product.